ax2mazhr/LOLed/README.md

 ## Description

-League of Legends reactive immersion LED Lights based on-screen game action recognition using openCV
+League of Legends reactive immersion LED Lights based on-screen game action recognition using openCV.

 With a combination of software and hardware, lights are triggered by the following events:
   * Team Drake kills (Cloud / Ocean / Infernal / Mountain)